pradyunsg/furo/docs/customisation/index.md

 This entire page is still a work-in-progress.
 ```

-furo can be customized in many ways.
+Furo can be customized in many ways.

 - provides a lot of points for customising the generated documentation
 - is possible to tweak: